vishvAsa/purANam_vaiShNavam/history/tirupati-mandiram/N-ramesha/09_LITERATURE_AND_SONG.md

 (f) Venkata-Nagadhyaksha-Satakanı.

 This is also a collection of verses and complains that the Lord is bereft of all mercy and is very busy in the collection of kasus from villagers and hence apparently has no time to respond to the call of the devotees.
-The poet gives expression to his inner expression that the spot of the temple is Vaikunta itself and ends with a graphic description of the Shankha and Chakra of the Lord and describes the holy feet of the Lord as radiating animadi asta- siddhis.
+The poet gives expression to his inner expression that the spot of the temple is Vaikunta itself and ends with a graphic description of the Shankha and Chakra of the Lord and describes the holy feet of the Lord as radiating animadi astasiddhis.

 (g) Sri Venkatesvara Kalyana,